No one likes a hot garage. It only took me living through one summer in Florida before I wondered if I should air condition my garage.

 - Energy requirements

-- Fan/blower units which will fit your space
+- Fan/blower units that will fit your space

 - What kind of delivery system is needed